-But the place that you will certainly enjoy the most is the Biopark, which hosts about 1100 animals from 200 different species and is definitely an attraction that your little ones will surely love.
+But the place that you will certainly enjoy the most is the Biopark (BUY THE TICKETS HERE!), which hosts about 1100 animals from 200 different species and is definitely an attraction that your little ones will surely love.
 The biopark extends for 18 hectares and also organizes children’s didactic laboratories.

 It is set up as a child-sized miniature city, where everything can be experienced, touched, lived.
-The museum opens at 10am and the visit (not guided) takes about 45 minutes.
+The visit (guided) takes about 1 hour and 45 minutes.

 The property is located at Via Flaminio at number 82.
 From the Bioparco you will have to take a half-hour walk.

-On the second day of our itinerary to visit Rome in 2 days with children, we propose a visit of the Colosseum (accessible to the disabled), the attraction that most of all represents the capital.
+On the second day of our itinerary to visit Rome in 2 days with children, we propose a visit of the Colosseum (accessible to the disabled, HERE FOR THE TICKETS ), the attraction that most of all represents the capital.
 It is undoubtedly the most fascinating of Rome’s monuments.
 It was in fact the place where the gladiators fought to their last breath and the condemned to death fought against the lions in front of an ecstatic audience.

 It can be visited on two levels and most of the structure of the arena is still visible.
 Reserve about one hour for the visit.
 If you have the Roma Pass you can skip the queue and save valuable time, in addition to avoid getting the kids tired even before entering.

 When you go out of the Colosseum continue the itinerary along the Via dei Fori Imperiali, at the end of which you can admire the Trajan’s Market and the beautiful Trajan Column, which describes with beautiful bas-reliefs the military campaigns of the Emperor Trajan against the population of Daci.